Adekunle Ajasin University: Students' Union

+The Students' Unionism of Adekunle Ajasin University runs like a Federal system of government; with the Student Union Government (SUG) at the Apex level, the Faculty Executives at the Faculty level and the Departmental Executives at the Departmental level.
+Each office is held for a single Academic year.

 Sport

-AAUA's Sports Complex, provides indoor and out-door sports such as taekwondo, table tennis, badminton, soccer, basketball, cricket, judo, track and field events that encourage staff and students to keep fit physically.
-The centre is equipped with ultra-modern facilities which include a large gymnasium, Standard football pitch, Tennis court, and many other sports.
+AAUA's Sports Complex, provides sium, Standard football pitch, Tennis court, and many other sports.
 AAUA students participate in competitive sports such as the Nigerian University Games Association and West African University's Games.